AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/identity-dev/dev-guide-role-based-access-control.md

 - AccessType - the access permitted, either allowed or denied
 - AccessRights - the access rights allowed or denied to the Trustee specified

-A user or application that attempts to read, write, delete, or manage access control of an entity assigned an ACL must be assigned a trustee that has `AccessType` set to `Allowed` for the AccessRight corresponding to that operation.
+A User or Client that attempts to read, write, delete, or manage access control of an entity assigned an ACL must possess a role that corresponds to a Role trustee that has `AccessType` set to `Allowed` for the AccessRight corresponding to that operation.

 ### Collections with ACL endpoints